madhuriangel/EDA_datapreparation/README.md

 As data is collected every 10sec, hence averaging the SST data for each day<br>
 **Code2:** mi_eda2.py<br>
-**Input data:** eez.shp (Exclusive economic zone shapefile), to keep the data points for the areas around Ireland which are under EEZ and
+**Input data:** eez.shp (Exclusive economic zone shapefile), to keep the data points for the areas around Ireland that are under EEZ and<br>
 UW_data_r_Ireland.csv<br>
 **Bridge output:** daily_averages.csv<br>
 This is the averaged file but no filtration using EEZ file, so it has estuaries and bays data which we want to eliminate therefore, we will consider EEZ<br>